 Specialty greenhouses are designed for a specific plant species and often contain different climate zones to accommodate the needs of the species’ hot weather and cold weather plants.
 Solar’s multi-zoned specialty greenhouses can be designed to suit the needs of bonsai trees, orchids, tropical plants, palms, and practically any plant variety.
 Palm greenhouses often utilize different zones, as many people like to grow both tropical and mountain palms.
 Solar’s palm greenhouses are often designed with a wall separating warm and cool weather palms, so you can grow as many species as you like.

-Other greenhouses will not require separate zones, but they will need to include specific accessories to ensure their chosen plants thrive at their maximum potential.
+Other greenhouses may not require separate zones, but they will need to include specific accessories to ensure their chosen plants thrive at their maximum potential.
 Bonsai greenhouses are designed with workstations for planting, trimming, pruning, and washing bonsai roots.
-Citrus greenhouses, on the other hand, won’t need as much work room, but they will need to include various heating and watering units to create the ideal tropical environment for lemons, limes, pineapples, mangos, oranges, and more.
+Citrus greenhouses, on the other hand, won’t need as much work room, but they will need to include various heating and watering units to create the ideal tropical environment for lemons, limes, pineapples, mangoes, oranges, and more.

 Educational greenhouses provide a unique opportunity for students to study horticulture first hand.
 Many universities and even high schools use greenhouses to study plant growth, pesticides, and genetics.
 Vocational schools can use greenhouses for propagation and landscaping work, and even elementary schools are beginning to use educational greenhouses to start seedlings and raise butterflies.